 Environmental, Social, and Governance (ESG) issues are not just the latest corporate buzzwords that can be dismissed as another fad—they are essential metrics that are the key to value creation for businesses of any size.
 Every business owner needs to be able to make informed decisions to effectively address how they impact their physical and social environment—both externally and internally.

-Since companies have an effect on their surrounding environments and vice versa, it’s important for businesses of all sizes to consider ESG risk factors and reporting requirements.
+Since companies have an effect on their surrounding environments and vice versa, it is important for businesses of all sizes to consider ESG risk factors and reporting requirements.
 While larger public companies have traditionally been the target of ESG regulations, private businesses should also pay attention to the latest ESG guidelines as new SEC regulations emerge.

 ESG Disclosures Are Not Required for Private Companies—Yet